 Manage and work with collaborative job activity Tasks through the Altium 365 Workspace Tasks dashboard.

 Although presented through a relatively simple interface, the Workspace Tasks dashboard offers a flexible and efficient way of both managing and tracking workflows within the actual design environment rather than via an external system.
 This page is a project-specific view of Tasks that are currently active for the open Workspace project, while the global Tasks view available from the main Workspace navigation tree represents Tasks that are active for all projects in the Workspace.

-The Releases view presents all project release packages that have been generated from the design space (see Releasing a Project), where each package incorporates the released Source, Fabrication and Assembly data.
+The Releases view presents all project release packages that have been generated from the design space (see Board Design Release), where each package incorporates the released Source, Fabrication and Assembly data.